 Denise Bradburn, Discovery Depot Children’s Museum

 School Readiness through Partnerships: Model for Supporting Children and Families

-Boston Children’s Museum works with museums, libraries, and community organizations to enhance their shared capacity to directly support school readiness for young children and foster family engagement, with support from the Institute of Museum and Library Services National Leadership Grant.
+Boston Children’s Museum works with museums, libraries, and community organizations to enhance their shared capacity to directly support school readiness for young children and foster family engagement, with support from a National Leadership Grant from the Institute of Museum and Library Services.
 In this session, presenters will describe the regional hub model used in Massachusetts as a mechanism for organizations to develop and implement activities for families across their communities.
 Presenters will share materials developed, successes, challenges, and lessons learned since the project began in 2016.

 Jeri Robinson, Boston Children’s Museum